ayberkt/formal-topology-in-UF/FormalTopology/CoverFormsNucleus.lagda.md

 parameter-passing.

 ```
-module NucleusFrom (F : FormalTopology ℓ₀ ℓ₀) where
+module NucleusFrom (ℱ : FormalTopology ℓ₀ ℓ₀) where
 ```

 We refer to the underlying poset of `F` as `P` and the frame of downwards-closed subsets